Save Money, Save Your Dog.

 Why should a conscientious pet owner consider minimizing the carbohydrate content of her dog's diet?

 We believe there are several reasons.
-They're outlined below and covered in far greater detail in the various evidence review white papers available through the KetoNatural Academy.
+They're outlined below and covered in far greater detail in the various evidence review white papers available through the KetoNatural Library.
 Please note that some of these arguments are not slam-dunk, clear-cut cases of causality.
 They're nuanced issues and the evidence surrounding them is imperfect.
 But, as pet owners just trying to make the best decisions we can, that's all we've got right now.

 Please remember that WE ARE NOT CLAIMING THAT OUR PRODUCTS WILL TREAT OR PREVENT CANCER, OBESITY, OR ANY OTHER DISEASE.

 Some reasons to minimize your dog's carbohydrate intake: